Leaders to Convene for Third Annual Symposium

 125 N. Madison Street

 About the Symposium

-Iowa pharmacy is known for its outstanding leaders.
+Iowa pharmacy is known for its outstanding leaders and innovative thinkers.
 Nationwide, pharmacists and pharmacy students are fully aware that Iowa sets the bar for pharmacy education, collaboration, and innovation.
 The truth is that leadership is very much a part of Iowa pharmacy's history.